Glass-ceramic

 Glass-ceramics are mostly produced in two steps: First, a glass is formed by a glass-manufacturing process, after which the glass is cooled down.
 Second, the glass is put through a controlled heat treatment schedule.
 In this heat treatment the glass partly crystallizes.
 In most cases nucleation agents are added to the base composition of the glass-ceramic.
 These nucleation agents aid and control the crystallization process.
 Because there is usually no pressing and sintering, glass-ceramics have no pores, unlike sintered ceramics.

-A wide variety of glass-ceramic systems exist, e.g., the Li2O × Al2O3 × nSiO2 system (LAS system), the MgO × Al2O3 × nSiO2 system (MAS system), the ZnO × Al2O3 × nSiO2 system (ZAS system).
+A wide variety of glass-ceramic systems exist, e.g., the Li2O × Al2O3 × nSiO2 system (LAS system), the MgO × Al2O3 × nSiO2 system (MAS system), and the ZnO × Al2O3 × nSiO2 system (ZAS system).